valeriocelletti/Lightstreamer-example-Portfolio-adapter-java/README.md

  >jar cvf LS_portfolio_metadata_adapter.jar -C tmp_classes src_metadata
 ```

+# Deploy #

+Now you are ready to deploy the Portfolio Demo Adapter into Lighstreamer server.
+After you have Downloaded and installed Lightstreamer, please go to the "adapters" folder of your Lightstreamer Server installation.
+You should find a "Demo" folder containing some adapter ready-made for several demo including the Portfolio ones, please note that the MetaData Adapter jar installed is a mixed one that combines the functionality of several demos.
+If this is not your case because you have removed the "Demo" folder or you want to install the Portfolio adapter set alone, please follow this steps to configure the Portfolio adapter properly:

+1. You have to create a new folder to deploy the portfolio adapters, let's call it "portfolio", and a "lib" folder inside it.
+2. Create an "adapters.xml" file inside the "Portfolio" folder and use a content similar to that of the file in the directory /Deplolyment_LS/Portfolio (this is an example configuration, you can modify it to your liking).
+3. Copy into /Portfolio/lib the jars (LS_portfolio_metadata_adapter.jar, LS_portfolio_feed_simulator.jar, and LS_portfolio_data_adapter.jar) created in the previous section.

-Please note that to work with fully functionality the [Portfolio Demo](https://github.com/Weswit/Lightstreamer-example-Portfolio-client-javascript) you have to deploy on your Lightstreamer instance the QUOTE_ADAPTER adapter too (see [Lightstreamer StockList Demo Adapter](https://github.com/Weswit/Lightstreamer-example-StockList-adapter-java)).
+Please note that to work with fully functionality the [Portfolio Demo](https://github.com/Weswit/Lightstreamer-example-Portfolio-client-javascript#portfolio-demo) you have to deploy on your Lightstreamer instance the QUOTE_ADAPTER adapter too (see [Lightstreamer StockList Demo Adapter](https://github.com/Weswit/Lightstreamer-example-StockList-adapter-java)).
 To allow the two adapters to coexist within the same adapter set, please follow the instructions below:

 1. Create a new folder in  "<LS_HOME>/adapters" , let's call it "demo".